 When it comes to tax matters, Indians are the tax evaders.
 The country with a population more than 125 Cr. is struggling with the tax collections.
 Recently, Income Tax Department of India issued statistics of Income Tax Collection AY 2015-16.
 It was found that a total of 4.06 Crore (Approx 3%) Indians filed Tax returns an interesting fact is only 2 Crore Indians paid taxes.
 It simply shows that 50% of Tax returns are filed as Nil returns.

-As per Income Tax Department, most of the small businesses filed returns without proper books of accounts.
+As per the Income Tax Department, most of the small businesses filed returns without proper books of accounts.
 It is not a good sign.
-Despite of this, Revenue officers think that GST may boost Income Tax collection.
-Government has already considered this and Prime Minister ordered Tax committee to create new simplified Direct Tax code.
+Despite this, Revenue officers think that GST may boost Income Tax collection.
+The government has already considered this and Prime Minister ordered Tax committee to create new simplified Direct Tax code.

 On an average, it is found that people are reluctant about tax matters and Performance of IT dept is under scrutiny.
-It is being said that upcoming 2-3 years may change this scenario forever.
+It is being said that the upcoming 2-3 year may change this scenario forever.

 Here are some of the shocking facts

-- Only 5 Indians reported income more than ₹100 Cr.
+- Only 5 Indians reported income of more than ₹100 Cr.

 - 69 Indians reported Income between ₹25 Cr to ₹100 Cr.

-- 97% Indians have not filed income tax returns.
+- 97% of Indians have not filed income tax returns.

-- Out of remaining 3% Indians only 1.5% Indians paid taxes.
+- Out of the remaining 3% Indians, only 1.5% Indians paid taxes.